coworkingfestival/coworkingfestival.github.io/README.md

 It will start a webserver so you can open it in your browser at http://127.0.0.1:4000.

 See how to work with files at https://jekyllrb.com/docs/pages/.

+### Editing Schedule

+Open the csv file called e.g. `monday-events.csv` for the progamm day under `data` in a speardsheet program and make the changes.
+Save them and send them with `git commit -am 'schedule update' & git push`.